dimo414/ProfileGem/README.md

 The `myshell.gem` will configure the `$PS1` but use the overriden `$HOST_COLOR`.
 Now each machine you use can have a custom prompt with no fuss.

-### Crontabs

-*This feature is in beta, and will likely be substantially revamped in a future release.*

-ProfileGem includes an extensible cron deployment utility, allowing you to define useful jobs per-gem, then configure which jobs should be run per machine, and generate crontabs dynamically.

-* `pgem_cron_info`: Outputs information about ProfileGem's cronjobs, particularly the `PATH` value it will use, and the list of available jobs you can enable.
-* `PGEM_JOBS=...`: Set this in your `local.conf.sh` to a space-separated list of jobs ProfileGem is aware of to include these jobs in ProfileGem's generated crontab.
-* `pgem_cron_out`: Prints the crontab to stdout for review.
-* `pgem_cron_user`: Writes the ProfileGem cron jobs to the user's crontab, essentially `pgem_cron_out | crontab`.
-* `pgem_cron_etc`: Writes the ProfileGem cron jobs to `/etc/cron.d/`, preserving the users crontab.

-By default all jobs are disabled, however any jobs specified in `$PGEM_JOBS` will be enabled for the current machine.
-This allows gems to define complex or potentially conflicting jobs, and let individual installations easily enable the jobs they need.

 ## Public Gems

 Some gems you can install right away: